-- 1. Take action on every recommendation mentioned on this section - 2.
+- 1. Take action on every recommendation mentioned on this section - Verify that affected host 170.75.33.108 has been updated to the latest security updates provided by Microsoft, more specifically KB3042553.
+It is very important to keep in mind that old Versions of Windows Server will stop receiving regular security updates which are necessary to keep your systems at lower risk. - 3.
 Many of the vulnerabilities present in the scanned devices, correspond to the use of SSL protocols, SSL has been deprecated in favor of TLS, also, SSL has many well documented vulnerabilities such as POODLE and Bar Mitzvah.
-The recommended practice is to implement TLS version 1.1 or higher that is the most secure implementation as of today. - The most frequent vulnerability is the SSL Medium Strength Cipher Suites Supported, avoid the use of keys less than 112 bits, or that uses the 3DES encryption set. - 3.
-During this month, multiple ports were target of attacks; but 2 ports were specifically targeted: port 1433 and 445(SMB). - HTTPS is the secure extension of the HTTP protocol, widely used for Internet connections.
+The recommended practice is to implement TLS version 1.1 or higher that is the most secure implementation as of today. - The most frequent vulnerability is the SSL Medium Strength Cipher Suites Supported, avoid the use of keys less than 112 bits, or that uses the 3DES or RC4 encryption set. - 4.
+During this month, multiple ports were target of attacks; but 2 ports were specifically targeted: port 445(SMB) and 81 (alternate HTTP). - HTTPS is the secure extension of the HTTP protocol, widely used for Internet connections.
 Modern standards recommend the implementation of TLS instead of SSL for authentication.
 Many of the vulnerabilities discovered, could be exploited through this port. - Port 445 is used by the SMB protocol, which has been recognized as vulnerable.
-Is recommended to verify if there are any systems with this port open to internet connections and filter the connections. - 4.
-Take notice to the solution process of the Internet Key Exchange (IKE) Aggressive Mode with Pre-Shared Key, described in the Vulnerabilities by severity section of the technical report on host 170.75.32.15
+Is recommended to verify if there are any systems with this port open to internet connections and filter the connections. - 5.
+Take into consideration the recommendations made on the incident reports.